Smile

 A smile is a facial expression formed primarily by flexing the muscles at the sides of the mouth.
 Some smiles include a contraction of the muscles at the corner of the eyes, an action known as a Duchenne smile.

 Among humans, a smile expresses delight, sociability, happiness, joy, or amusement.
 It is distinct from a similar but usually involuntary expression of anxiety known as a grimace.
-Although cross-cultural studies have shown that smiling is a means of communication throughout the world, there are large differences among different cultures, religions, and societies, with some using smiles to convey confusion or embarrassment.
+Although cross-cultural studies have shown that smiling is a means of communication throughout the world, there are large differences among different cultures, religions, and societies, with some using smiles to convey confusion, embarrassment, or awkwardness.

 Evolutionary background

 Primatologist Signe Preuschoft traces the smile back over 30 million years of evolution to a "fear grin" stemming from monkeys and apes, who often used barely clenched teeth to portray to predators that they were harmless or to signal submission to more dominant group members.
 The smile may have evolved differently among species, especially among humans.